-In addition to providing individualized health care, we also teach health education and wellness both on a one-to-one basis and through campus-wide programming.
-We encourage students to take responsibility for their own health by providing information and knowledge of care options.
+In addition to providing individualized health care, we also offer health education and wellness both on a one-to-one basis and through campus-wide programming.
+We encourage students to take responsibility for their own health by providing information and counseling students on health options.
 The Student Health Center is open five days a week during the academic year, with reduced hours during college vacations and breaks.

 The Student Health Center is located at the ground level of Whiting Hall.

-Our physical address is 203 S. Willard Street, Burlington VT.
+Our physical address is 203 S. Willard Street, Burlington, Vermont